Ridly Greig: Professional

 Greig was selected by the Ottawa Senators of the National Hockey League (NHL) in the first round, 28th overall, of the 2020 NHL entry draft.
 He signed a three-year, entry-level contract with the Senators on December 30, 2020.
+In the Ottawa Senators' training camp in 2021, Greig was suspended for two games for an illegal cross-check to the Winnipeg Jets's Pierre-Luc Dubois.
 He joined Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators, at the end of the 2021–22 season and played in Belleville's Calder Cup playoff loss to the Rochester Americans.
 He joined Belleville full-time at the beginning of the 2022–23 season.
 Greig was recalled by Ottawa on January 23, 2023.
 Greig made his NHL debut on January 25, 2023, in Ottawa against the New York Islanders playing on a line with Alex DeBrincat and Claude Giroux.
 He registered an assist in the game.
 On February 19, 2023, Greig scored his first NHL goal against the St. Louis Blues.
 Greig was assigned to Belleville on February 25, 2023, after playing in 11 games for Ottawa.
 He was recalled again by Ottawa on March 15, 2023, after Ottawa had lost four straight games.
 Greig finished the season in Ottawa, recording two goals and nine points in 20 games.
 He added 15 goals and 29 points in 39 games with Belleville.

 He made Ottawa's lineup out of training camp ahead of the 2023–24 season and was expected to add some secondary scoring, grit and toughness to Ottawa's bottom two lines.
 Early in the season, he missed ten games after suffering a high ankle sprain, returning December 4, playing on the third line with Dominik Kubalík and Mathieu Joseph.
 On January 16, 2024, he scored two goals in a 7–4 loss to the Colorado Avalanche.
 On February 10, in a 5–3 victory over the Toronto Maple Leafs, Greig used a slapshot to score a goal on an empty net very late in the game, a play Maple Leafs' defenceman Morgan Rielly took issue with and skated over and cross-checked Grieg in the face.
 Grieg was not seriously injured in the interaction, however, this led to Rielly to being suspended by the NHL for five games.
 He played in 72 games, recording 13 goals and 26 points.